dchaploeb/dotfiles/README.md

-# dotfiles
+# dchaploeb's dotfiles

 Welcome to my dotfiles repo.
-I use `chezmoi` to manage my home directory, synchronize application settins, and install packages on my computers.
+I use `chezmoi` to manage my home directory, synchronize application settings, and install packages on my computers.
+The goals here is to make setting up environments fast, easy, reproducible, and idempotent; to keep setups consistent between multiple environments whenever possible, and to facilitate a computing environment that is efficient for how I work!

 This readme is both an explanation for others of some of what I've set up in this repo, and a reminder for me of how to use it!